-With effect from 30 June 2022, the Company has used a CBI approved Partial Internal Model.
+Since 2022, the Company has used a CBI-approved Partial Internal Model.
 This means that the capital held by the Company takes account of the benefit from the risk management tools in place.

 The governance in place for the Partial Internal Model ensures that it remains up to date and appropriate for use, for example via regular assessments of the risk environment as reported in the Company's ORSA processes.